Atlassian Confluence Tutorial : Track a List of Action Items

 Step 3.
 Insert the Task Report Macro into the Portfolio page

 Refer back to the Portfolio status page.
-You can create separate pages, but I like to associate the action items with all the projects within a program.
+You can create separate pages, but I like associating the action items with all the projects within a program.

 1. Insert a Task Report Macro